yaramohajerani/spatial-climate-ABM/README.md

 - **Production Technology**: Leontief production function with labor, material inputs, and capital
 - **Technical Coefficients**: 0.5 units each of labor, inputs, and capital per unit output
 - **Learning System**: Evolutionary strategy learning with 6 adaptive parameters and fitness-based selection
-- **Wage Setting**: Learned wage responsiveness - cuts wages aggressively when cash-constrained, raises when labor-limited
+- **Wage Setting**: Learned wage responsiveness - raises wages when labour-limited and solvent, cuts when labour-limited and cash-constrained, eases down when not labour-limited
 - **Dynamic Pricing**: Learned pricing aggressiveness with supply-demand driven adjustments and scarcity premiums
 - **Input Procurement**: Independent input requirements from each connected supplier (all sectors)
 - **Budget Allocation**: Learned budget weights across labor, inputs, and capital based on previous limiting factor and strategy evolution